eugenewebdevs/python-quick-start/Lesson1/README.md

 ```

 In python the white space before the return tells the us this is in the function
-I js the return is inside opening and closing curly braces to let us know.
+In javascript the return is inside opening and closing curly braces to let us know what is in the function..

-we also use the basics of modern programing
+we also use the basics of modern programming

 - Variables: values stored to be used later
 - Conditionals: statements to be evaluated like "if"